 Whether you live in hurricane country or along a major fault, take some time to learn about your geographical location and the risks it may pose.

 Familiarize yourself with the safety protocols for potential events in your area.
-Determine the safest locations for your family to reconvene after a disaster, and practice travelling to those locations using several different routes.
+Determine the safest locations for your family to reconvene after a disaster, and practice traveling to those locations using several different routes.

 Ultimately, you are responsible for knowing the greatest risks in your area and preparing for them.